1927-07-31: ~TOUR STOPS~---images---audio---transcript---notes---links---site navigation

 All the windowsills are rejoicing in a new coat of paint; so is the bathroom.
 It is not likely to be painted again until Billy is old enough to do it.

-Billy opened the wooden box which contained the lantern, at which A.G.S. rejoiced greatly, as previously she has to open all boxes and crates.
+Billy opened the wooden box which contained the lantern, at which A.G.S. rejoiced greatly, as previously she has had to open all boxes and crates.

 A wooden breakwater has been placed on the Stokey beach to protect the cinders from the dashing waves of the millpond.